Cnilton/react-native-recaptcha/README.md

 # About

-This is a React-Native Recaptcha component that is customizable.
-Currently only recaptcha v2 is available.
+This is a React-Native Recaptcha component that is customizable;

 # Installation